A Permaculture Design Certification Course

 You’ll also gain:

-• Weekends in the retreat-like setting of a small rural far
+Weekends in the retreat-like setting of a small rural farm

 Growing plants, harvesting new ideas, & cultivating new friendships

-Join our 2025 cohort of students studying permaculture through the seasons at Ruby Ranch outside of Asheville, North Carolina.
-The class meets one weekend per month from April through October 2025.
-All classes meet in person, except for the hot months of July and August, when we will meet virtually.
+Join our 2026 cohort of students studying permaculture through the seasons at Ruby Ranch outside of Asheville, North Carolina.
+Meets three times during 2026 for a total of 11 days of in-person instruction.
 Master the principles and ethics of permaculture while also gaining an understanding of its social and interpersonal aspects.

-In addition to learning the basics of permaculture, we will focus some of our time on the ecological restoration of areas that have been affected by Hurricane Helene while learning about the importance of intentional holistic design to make the landscape more resilient.
+In addition to learning the basics of permaculture, we will dedicate some of our time to the ecological restoration of areas affected by Hurricane Helene, while also learning about the importance of intentional, holistic design to make the landscape more resilient.

-This permaculture course is led by permaculture instructors Laura Ruby and Beatrice Nathan.
-Each weekend will also feature one or more expert guest speakers on topics such as growing food forest, medicinal plants, and water management.
+This permaculture course is led by permaculture instructors Laura Ruby, Beatrice Nathan, and Bevelyn Ukah.
+Each weekend will also feature one or more expert guest speakers on topics such as growing food forests, medicinal plants, and water management.
 Additionally, we will be touring a number of farms and gardens in Western North Carolina.

 What You’ll Learn